refinedev/refine/documentation/docs/api-reference/core/hooks/data/useList/index.md

 > [`LiveProvider`](/docs/api-reference/core/providers/live-provider/) is required for this prop to work.

-The callback function that is executed when new events from a subscription are arrived.
+The callback function is executed when new events from a subscription have arrived.

 ```tsx
 useList({